renatoathaydes/jb/README.md

 jb create
 ```

-This creates a JBuild project with two modules, one at the working dir (or the directory given by the `-p` option),
+This creates a `jb` project with two modules, one at the working dir (or the directory given by the `-p` option),
 and one in the `test` directory (optionally).

 Each module has a `jbuild.yaml` file describing it. `./jbuild.yaml` looks like this: